 2. Always remove your external USB drive with safe ejection

 External drives are different from an internal Hard Disk Drive (HDD) because they are mounted and unmounted many times in their lives to host operating systems that may be running on disparate hardware.

 When you use your USB flash drive to transfer files and save them, it is possible that a write process gets delayed even though your computer may indicate that the file transfer was complete.
 To make sure that all files have been transferred properly, you should eject your USB drive as this will force any waiting file transfers to complete.

 3. Use the USB slot properly

-Hope this article can help you repair the corrupted external USB flash drive on Mac and recover data from the corrupted drive with ease.
+We hope this article has helped you repair a corrupted external USB flash drive using Apple's native Mac OS tools, and that you have (more importantly) recovered lost data from the drive!